Pursharth38/ISB_Goa_Scraper_Assignment_Solution/README.md

 cd ISB_Goa_Scraper_Assignment_Solution
 pip install -r requirements.txt

-rm -rf data                    # my data ships with the repo, clear it for a fresh run
+rm -rf data                    # my data ships with the repo, very important for a fresh run otherwise script will sense the run as complete

 python get_raw_data.py         # scrapes shop by shop, resumable if it dies python consolidate_data.py     # flattens everything into one CSV